jbakse/site_builder/content/turtles/index.md

 Explore using turtle graphics.
 Start with a crazy spirograph thing and get that out of the way.
 Then see how much variety you can get from the turtle.{bigger}

 ### Challenge: Animal Face
 Using turtle graphics, create an **intricate** portrait of an animal.
 Begin by choosing an animal.
-Look a photo references of your animal and note interesting details, textures, patterns, and features.
+Look at photo references of your animal and note interesting details, textures, patterns, and features.
 How can you translate those details into your sketch?
-Create you sketch primarily using turtle graphics techniques.
+Create your sketch primarily using turtle graphics techniques.